 Professionals like financial advisors, lawyers, and CEO’s recognize the value of having a published book, both to provide authority and name recognition, as well as to promote goods and services.

 Learn the skills involved in writing and self-publishing, and you’ll have some invaluable skills to offer to those who are willing to pay a substantial fee to have this kind of project handled for them.

 Once you know how to write and self-publish books, you don’t have to do it only as a ghostwriter.
 You can write and promote your own books and create a passive income stream for years to come.

 Learn how to write online courses.

-Online and elearning course creation is a booming industry, producing $107 billion globally, according to an elearningIndustry.com report.
+Online and elearning course creation is a booming industry, producing $325 billion globally by 2025, according to an elearningIndustry.com report.

 Corporations, universities, and individuals are cranking out online self-study training programs and courses, as it’s so much less expensive than offering in-person programs.

 Now that you have an idea of some of the trending areas to pursue as a freelance writer, it’s time to think about where you can find the work.